Life Insurance For Nurses In 2026

 Life Insurance Options for Nurses

 NHS nurses are entitled to a death-in-service benefit if they contribute to the NHS pension scheme.
 The benefit provides a lump sum payout to dependents should you die.
-The size of the lump sum varies according to pensionable pay.
+The lump-sum amount varies according to pensionable pay.

 However, it may not be enough for some nurses with more extensive financial commitments, such as a mortgage.
-In these cases, private insurance will also need to be considered to bridge the gap from the death in service benefit to meet your requirements.
+In these cases, private insurance must also be considered to bridge the gap from the death in service benefit to meet your requirements.

-Agency nurses not working directly for the NHS will not have to consider the DIS option when considering life insurance.
+Agency nurses who do not work directly for the NHS will not have to consider the DIS option when deciding on life insurance.

 For both NHS and agency nurses, here are life insurance options that are available to them: